riebling/HoloRenderMQTT/README.md

 ```
 We have an MQTT broker set up at `oz.andrew.cmu.edu` and the HoloRenderMQTT app uses the `/topic/render`; it is intended that objects wishing to report their position for rendering publish to this topic simple messages like, for now:
 ```
-drone,-1,2,1,on
+drone,-1,2,1,0.02,0.01,0,-0.02,on
 ```
-Meaning: display the drone at coordinates -1,2,1 meters, relative to the headset (camera in Unity) frame of reference
+Meaning: display the drone at coordinates -1,2,1 meters, relative to the headset (camera in Unity) frame of reference.
+Rotation is oriented at .02,.01,0,-.02 as an x,y,z,w quaternion.
 The headset coordinate system is established as 0,0,0 when first running the program.

 There is another topic for the headset to report it's own coordinates: `/topic/headset` and a few other topics for our UWB trackers that uses a fancier format, found in the `Mqtt.cs` code (more on this later).